Wicusbuys/wicusbuys.dev/README.md

 ## Author

-This project was created by Wicus Buys, a software engineer dedicated to building impactful web applications and continuously learning new technologies.
+This project was created by Wicus Buys, a software engineer dedicated to building impactful applications and continuously learning new technologies.